• Hey.

 20191019_193745.jpg

-I wish I knew more of Rancid’s catalogue, they were also great and further added to the crowd’s energy, churning them into a frenzy.
+I wish I knew more of Rancid’s catalog, they were also great and further added to the crowd’s energy, churning them into a frenzy.
 There were a ton of Rancid fans on the floor.
 While I appreciate them and their music, I didn’t like that the Damned went first and felt they should have been direct support to the Misfits with a longer set.
-Not sure of who was in charge of that decision, but I found it disrespectful.
+Not sure who was in charge of that decision, but I found it disrespectful.

 20191019_224050.jpg

 The Misfits came out and everything exploded.
 Epic as ever.
 The sound was perfect.
 Everyone was firing on all cylinders.
-Glenn’s voice was top notch.
+Glenn’s voice was top-notch.
 There was minimal power sliding from Jerry, much to my dismay.
 But the energy between Jerry and Glenn felt positive.
 Doyle shined in the spotlight with his Some Kind of Hate guitar solo.
 Every time Jerry would break a bass (which he sometimes would punch in half) Glenn would playfully joke about how angry Jerry is with his heaps and tons of basses.
 It warmed my black heart.

 The highlight of the evening came towards the end.
 I was on the floor, in and out of the mosh/circle pit (depending on the song) for most of the show.
 It was as violent as Chicago Riotfest was and I did get rocked in mush by a lummox at the beginning, but I felt nothing as I was possessed by the music and the energy all around me.
 Along with me and the rest in the circle pit was this girl in a wheelchair.
 She was fierce and fearless.
 Determined to have a good time, wheelchair or not.
 She spent pretty much the entirety of the show doing laps.
 Various crowd fiends would run interference so that she had a minimum of a few feet to steer/negotiate the floor.
 No one pushed her.
 She wheeled herself.
 I was in awe of her, and her strength and did my part too, when we crossed paths from time to time.
 She was as much of a rockstar as the monsters performing their dark magic before us.